dansherstnev/daniil_sherstnev.github.io/index.md

 - **PhD Researcher Intern** | May 2025 - August 2025
   - Bayesian modeling and winner declaration for A/B tests using Binomial-Poisson, Dirichlet-Multinomial and Dirichlet Poisson Mixture Modeling with JAX and NumPyro
 - **PhD Researcher Intern** | May 2024 - August 2024
   - IPW-GB + post calibration end-to-end model deployment to restore lost conversions.
-Decreased CPIC by 7%, model was pivotal for GA launch
+Decreased CPIC by 7%, the model became pivotal for GA launch
 - **PhD Researcher Intern** | May 2023 - August 2023
   - Replicating Predictive Incremetality by Experimentation (PIE) Meta paper with TikTok Ads campaign data using custom WRMSE loss function with PyTorch